genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Further, the normalised microarrays can be assessed using the Microarray QC Report application to detect and remove potential outliers.
-Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis.
+Normalised microarrays that are of good quality can then be processed for downstream processing such as Dose Response Analysis or Test Differential Expression.

 The application is based on the affy_ R package.